(rev. Nov. 2019)

 - Unexcused Absence: No make-up exam will be scheduled for the final exam.

 - Make-Up Exams for Excused Absences Only: Faculty will determine the time of any make-up final exam.
 No matter the score achieved, a maximum of 75% will be recorded for any make-up exam, but there is no minimum.
 Students who receive a score of less than 75% will have that score used to calculate the final grade.
-An additional exam fee will be assessed for any make-up final exam.

 - At the discretion of the faculty teaching the theory class, that faculty will decide whether students will be able to go back and review previous questions.